Enterprise Workload Platform vSphere+

 vSphere+ supports traditional workloads based on VMs, plus modern workloads based on containers.
 There is no difference between vSphere+ and vSphere in the types of workloads supported.

-vSphere+ includes extensive admin services, including Global Inventory service, Event View service, Security Health Check service, VM Provisioning service, Lifecycle Management service, Configuration Management serviceand more.
+vSphere+ includes extensive admin services, including Global Inventory service, Event View service, Security Health Check service, VM Provisioning service, Lifecycle Management service, Configuration Management service, and more.
 These services are included with vSphere+ at no additional charge.
-See a detailed list of features and descriptions in vSphere+.

-vSphere+ delivers the benefits of the cloud through a secure cloud gateway that links your on-premises vCenter instances to VMware Cloud.
-The vSphere+ cloud gateway uses industry-standard Transport Layer Security (TLS) to protect network connections and does not copy or share your proprietary data to the cloud.
-The gateway allows VMware to initiate maintenance and support operations, ensuring those operations are secure by applying traditional security concepts like privilege separation and least privilege.
+The gateway uses industry-standard Transport Layer Security (TLS) to protect network connections and does not copy or share proprietary data to the cloud.
+The gateway allows VMware to securely initiate maintenance and support operations, by applying traditional security concepts like privilege separation and least privilege.

 The only additional tool needed to unlock vSphere+ benefits is the VMware Cloud Console, accessible through a web browser.